 You may notice a garlic- or onion-like taste in your mouth while you are receiving Cryoserv.
 This effect may last for several hours after you receive the medicine, and you may also sense these odors on your breath or skin.
 This is a normal side effect of dimethyl sulfoxide and is not cause for concern.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-It is not likely that other drugs you take orally or inject will have an effect on dimethyl sulfoxide used in the bladder.
+Cryoserv used in the bladder is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.